Timepiece, small numbered release: (41mm).

 For this reason we recommend you subscribe to our Priority List so you don’t miss watch launches by UnconstrainedTime.

-Currently, UnconstrainedTime watches are only available direct from our own website.
+Currently, UnconstrainedTime watches are only available directly from our own website.
 We plan to collaborate with creators such as art jewellers to produce one-off watches which are likely to be exhibited in art galleries.

-UnconstrainedTime watches art art in synergy with time, presenting individually crafted, personalized, made-to-order pieces, which don’t align with the concepts of mass production.
+UnconstrainedTime watches are art in synergy with time, presenting individually crafted, personalized, made-to-order pieces, which don’t align with the concepts of mass production.
 Our watches are for the very few people who appreciate unusually unique watches which genuinely fit the definition of art.
 Like fine art prints, our watches make sense in small numbered releases.

 Unfortunately, we do not currently offer pre-orders on any of our watches.
 You can sign up for our email list to receive updates on upcoming watch launches.

 Currently we do not sell straps unless they are purchased with a watch.
+However we are happy to inform you where you can purchase the same straps we use – contact us for details.

 Shipping